Home

 Finnish violinist Elias Nyman has studied with Ilya Gringolts at Zürich University of the Arts, where he has completed a specialised soloist degree program and a Master’s in Performance.
 He has also studied at the Sibelius Academy in Helsinki with Merit Palas and Antti Tikkanen, and at Jyväskylä University of Applied Sciences with Anatoli Melnikov.
 With historical performance practices he has been guided by Monika Baer, Michael Biehl and John Holloway.

 Nyman considers deep stylistic knowledge, from early music through to contemporary, to be essential for the modern day performer, and is therefore active across the complete range of solo and chamber music repertoire.
 In addition to his solo work, he has been extensively involved in a variety of chamber ensembles.
-As leader Nyman has worked with the Lapland Chamber Orchestra, St. Michel Strings, Uuden Ajan Ensemble etc. He has collaborated with Raphael Wallfisch, Kari Kriikku, Marko Hilpo, Marc Kissóczy, Jonathan Stockhammer, Erkki Korhonen, Helena Juntunen, Stefka Perifanova, Jaakko Kortekangas, Martin Malmgren, Alexander Boldachev, Ari Angervo, Raimo Sirkiä and Cynthia Makris.
-Festival performances include Kaivos Festival, Focus Contemporary – Zürich West, Organ night & Aria and Varkauden KesäKlassinen.
+As leader Nyman has worked with the Lapland Chamber Orchestra, St. Michel Strings, Lohja City Orchestra, Saimaa Sinfonietta etc. He has collaborated with Raphael Wallfisch, Kirill Kozlovski, Marko Hilpo, Waltteri Torikka, Marc Kissóczy, Jonathan Stockhammer, Erkki Korhonen, Helena Juntunen, Ilmo Ranta, Stefka Perifanova, Jaakko Kortekangas, Martin Malmgren, Alexander Boldachev, Raimo Sirkiä and Cynthia Makris.
+Festival performances include Organ Night & Aria in Espoo, Heinävesi music festival, Focus Contemporary – Zürich West, Kaivos festival, Luosto soi! and Varkauden KesäKlassinen.
 Previously Nyman has given performances of Sibelius concerto with the Südwestdeutsche Philharmonie in Germany and Brahms concerto with the Filharmonie Hradec Králové in Czech Republic.

 Nyman has been generously supported by Taike, Jenny and Antti Wihuri’s foundation, Zangger-Weber foundation, Vpl.
 Pyhäjärvi foundation and the Lions Club Muurame.
 He plays on a violin by Mika Lahtinen, made in 2012 in Jyväskylä, Finland.